nicholasverdugo/RestoringRiis/7-21-Session1.md

 "In return?
 Well, you're making a deal with a devil.
 I'm sure you can try to guess what that could cost."

 "Ah, you think you can cure it yourselves?
 Try your best, I doubt much will come to pass.
 And I know, eventually, when all your options have been exhausted, you'll come running back to my door.
 It's only a matter of time... *smiles at them knowingly* Ta-ta! *He waves his hand, and they are transported back to their campsite.*"

+# Session 3 - The Journey to Roaneyll (swamp episode)

+The party wakes, assuming travel
+Roll 3 d20 to see if combat (<10 means combat)

+## IF COMBAT
+1 Rotbeast + 3 Zombies in the shrine

+The group arrives at the swamp:
+*As you arrive at the swamp, a moist, peaty smell invades your nostrils.
+Though it is daytime, something seems...off about these lands.
+The shadows seem darker, and almost seem to move when they are at the edge of your vision.
+An eerie blue-green glow faintly emanates from the water, and your necks prickle with the power of the shadow curse on you.*

+As the group enters the swamp, they find the bodies of two gnomes.
+They are wearing druidic clothing, clearly familiar to `Scoop`.
+He recognizes them as inhabitants of his swamp village.

+*The two gnomes' bodies are half-buried in the wet mud.
+Their clothes show no signs of struggle, and no blood is found on their bodies.
+Turning them over reveals sunken, soulless eyes, and the veins in their faces are engorged and black.
+They've clearly succumbed to the shadow curse...*

+If the group leaves the bodies behind without burying or burning them, they transform into ghouls and attack.

+*As you enter the room, a dark figure stands in the corner.
+They turn slowly, raising their hands as their hoods falls to reveal a black beak.
+Combat begins.*

+*As the corvid sorcerer lays dying, they croak out "you fools...you've wasted your time, my job is completed.
+T